SUNDERLAND AND TYNE LUSTRE POTTERY

 I had previously attributed all these small pedestal bowls to North Shields.
 However, see a similar bowl with the May transfer, that has lustre decoration peculiar to the Garrison Pottery

 Although this bowl is unmarked, it is typical of Scott's with wavy lustre decoration and the month transfer in the centre.
-It has a Crime transfer to one side and is c1860.
+It has a Crimea transfer to one side, so was likely made 1855–1860.

 Attributed to John Carr & Sons, Low Lights, North Shields